Records Management Policy

 What are vital records?

 These are records without which SOAS could not function or be reconstructed in the event of a disaster.
+As part of the Records Management project, the CRMA will develop and maintain a Vital Records Recovery and Continuity Policy.

 Many pieces of legislation, regulations and standards include requirements for record keeping.
 The following are the most relevant to the SOAS Records Management Policy.